 Each MBA degree seeking student is responsible for a thorough knowledge of graduation requirements.
 The Willamette MBA for Business, Government and Not-for-Profit Management will be conferred on Accelerated MBA students who satisfactorily complete all of the following requirements listed below within the policies and regulations of the Atkinson School:

-- Minimum Credits Required: Accelerated MBA students must satisfactorily complete a minimum of thirty (30) approved graded credits of Willamette MBA course work.
+Minimum Credits Required: Accelerated MBA students must satisfactorily complete a minimum of thirty (30) approved graded credits of Willamette MBA course work and have no pending grades or grades of "Incomplete."
 The exact number of required credits is based on the individual evaluation of the candidate's transcript at admission and is stipulated in their letter of admission.

 All students must maintain 'Good Standing' for continued enrollment and graduation.
 "Good Standing" is defined as adhering to the academic policies, standards of conduct and financial policies of the Atkinson School and Willamette University.